WorkerFramework/worker-framework/docs/pages/en-us/Features.md

 The Worker Framework includes the following key features.

 ## High availability and fault tolerant messaging
 By default, the Worker Framework uses [RabbitMQ](https://www.rabbitmq.com/), a reliable, robust messaging platform, which allows asynchronous processing and protects against data loss.
-It also utilizes [Lyra](https://github.com/jhalterman/lyra), a high availability client for RabbitMQ, which provides automated recovery from failures.
+It also utilizes the [RabbitMQ Java Client Library](https://www.rabbitmq.com/java-client.html), a high availability client for RabbitMQ, which provides automated recovery from failures.

 ## External data exchange
 Workers usually operate on data that's provided from an external, distributed storage system.
 Also, the size of data can get quite large, including results produced by a worker.
 To optimize processing, the Worker Framework has a built-in feature allowing data exchange with external storage.
 It is a pluggable solution and comes with Amazon S3 Storage plugin.